pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add code to the new if/then block that will switch the costume of the `Soil` sprite to "tree_seedling.png".
+Add code to the new if statement that will switch the costume of the `Soil` sprite to `tree_seedling.png`.

 {{< learner-task-help >}}